crkntk/jitsu-buddies/README.md

 currently working on the sign up with preferences page as well We have some predefined data in index.js

 Currently Postgres database is hosted in Aiven service.
-It can also be ran locally with the schema.
+It can also be ran locally with the schema available upon request.
 Still working on changing some things for hosting.
 This currently works to add users sign in and find users in a 10 km distance but working on addimg them based on prefrences.
 Playwrite scripts were added to automate the signing and population of database

-Run application locally:
-npm install
+#TO RUN LOCALLY
-npm run index.js or nodemon index.js
+npm run dev

 npx kill-port 3000
 docker compose build --no-cache